 - 1. Apply the parking brake. - 2.
+Automatic transmission:

-Move the shift selector to P (Park) or N (Neutral).
+Move the shift lever to P (Park) or N (Neutral).
 P (Park) is recommended.

-The shift selector cannot be moved out of P (Park) and into any of the other gear positions if the ignition switch is turned to the OFF position or if the key is removed from the ignition switch.
+The shift lever cannot be moved out of the P (Park) position and into any of the other gear positions if the ignition switch is placed in the OFF position or if the key is removed from the ignition switch.

-The starter is designed not to operate if the shift selector is in any of the driving positions.
+The starter is designed not to operate if the shift lever is in any of the driving positions.